 Wherefore a permit is needed from the South African Heritage Resources Agency (SAHRA / PHRA).

 - a.
 Objections: Cautious.
 See heritage value and recommendation. - b.
 Conditions of development: See Recommendation. - c.
-Areas that may need a permit: Yes for the shale layer if a fossil is unearthed. - d.
-Permits for mitigation: Needed from SAHRA/PHRA.
+Areas that may need a permit: Only if a fossil is unearthed. - d.
+Permits for mitigation: SAHRA/PHRA.

 K. Conclusions